eficode-academy/quotes-flask/README.md

 okteto deploy
 ```

-Okteto will not create any outward facing service by default, so we cat create a NodePort serivce, if we need it:
+Okteto will not create any outward facing service by default, so we can create a NodePort serivce, if we need it:

 ```sh
 kubectl expose deployment frontend-okteto --port 5000 -type NodePort